Courses

 Assessment Procedures:

-Participants are required to write a policy brief (2500 words +/- 10%) critically discussing policy options towards UHC while strengthening health systems.
+Participants are required to write a policy brief (2000 words critically discussing policy options towards UHC while strengthening health systems.
+A standard rubic/assessment grid is used to mark the paper.

-Participants who did not obtain the pass mark of 6/10 for the for the policy brief are allowed one re-sit.
+Participants who did not obtain the pass mark of 6/10 for the policy brief are allowed one re-sit.
 The resit entails revising the paper they handed in for the original assignment.

 Content:

-● Review of health systems and health reforms;
+● Main principles of UHC and health economics

 Methods: